Plates

 Precipice.
 2022

-This work was inspired by a selfie the artist’s son took just months before losing his long battle with clinical depression.
-The jpg file was the last one saved on his camera.
+This work was inspired by a picture the artist’s son took of himself just three months before losing his long battle with clinical depression.
+It was also the last picture he saved on his camera.

 Dimensions: 72 x 108 inches